Art Therapy and Counseling MA

 About the Program

 Drexel University's Master of Arts in Art Therapy and Counseling was founded in 1967 at Hahnemann Medical College and Hospital and provides students extensive exposure to current, interdisciplinary practices.
 This distinctive program teaches students informed skills and integrative theories for diverse therapeutic approaches in various care systems.
 Working with specified treatment objectives determined through client collaboration and ongoing assessment, students learn to apply art therapy methods alongside counseling skills.
-In-class experientials and didactic learning inform each student's simultaneous on-site, community educational experiences with individuals and groups.
+In-class experientials and didactic learning inform each student's simultaneous on-site, community and clinical educational experiences with individuals and groups.
 Students learn by doing, incorporating supervisor and faculty feedback within their sustained and often distinct learning trajectories.
-This multilayered pedagogy, plus each student's necessary interpersonal work and professional disposition development, provide foundational learning for creative and ethical art therapy and counseling.
+This multilayered pedagogy and each student's necessary interpersonal work and professional disposition development provide foundational learning for creative and ethical art therapy and counseling.

-Throughout the multi-dimensional learning processes and content areas, students of the Art Therapy and Counseling program study the vital roles of creativity, empathy and cultural humility in professional work and interpersonal growth.
+Throughout the multi-dimensional learning processes and content areas of the Art Therapy and Counseling program, students study the vital roles of creativity, empathy and cultural humility in professional work and interpersonal growth.
 In addition, students learn how their cognitive, behavioral, creative and emotional responses can block or augment the relationships of therapy, colleagueship and professional development.
-The 90.0 quarter-credit curriculum includes specific art therapy coursework in assessment and treatment planning for children, adolescents, adults, older adults and families; trauma and systemic approaches; creativity, symbol and metaphor; digital media use; mindfulness; and addictions and recovery.
-Students also take classes in general mental health counseling topics, including human development; psychopathology; social and cultural foundations; clinical appraisal and assessment and group dynamics.
+The 90.0 quarter-credit curriculum includes specific art therapy coursework in community care, assessment and treatment planning for children, adolescents, adults, older adults and families; trauma and systemic approaches; creativity, symbol and metaphor; digital media use; mindfulness; and addictions and recovery.
+Students also take classes in general mental health counseling topics, including human development, differential diagnosis, social and cultural foundations, clinical appraisal and assessment and group dynamics.

 For additional information about the program, visit the College of Nursing and Health Professions Art Therapy and Counseling website.